The Da Vinci Code (film): Ian McKellen's response

 Also at Cannes, McKellen was quoted as saying, "While I was reading the book, I believed it entirely.
 Clever Dan Brown twisted my mind convincingly.
 But when I put it down, I thought, 'What a load of [pause] potential codswallop."

 During a May 17, 2006, interview on The Today Show with the Da Vinci Code cast and director, Matt Lauer posed a question to the group about how they would have felt if the film had borne a prominent disclaimer that it is a work of fiction, as some religious groups wanted.
 (Some high-ranking Vatican cabinet members had called for a boycott of the film.)
 McKellen responded, "I've often thought the Bible should have a disclaimer in the front saying 'This is fiction.'
 I mean, walking on water?
 It takes... an act of faith.
 And I have faith in this film—not that it's true, not that it's factual, but that it's a jolly good story...
 And I think audiences are clever enough and bright enough to separate out fact and fiction, and discuss the thing when they've seen it."

 Accolades

 Home media

-The film was released on DVD on November 14, 2006, in three editions:
+The film was released on DVD on November 14, 2006, in four editions: